hiten-naran/Udacity-project1-investigate-a-dataset/README.md

 This was the first Udacity data analyst project I worked on where I investigated the TMDB Movie Dataset and communicated my findings.

-The data set contains information on 10,000+ movies from 1960 through to 2015.
+The csv data set contains information on 10,000+ movies from 1960 through to 2015.

 **I used the following libraries to analyse the dataset:**